 Most organizations choose a single cloud provider (or private data centers) to deploy their applications.
-But this can lead to vendor lock-in, and the feature set and growth of your cloud provider can become a bottleneck for the growth of your organization.
+But this can lead to vendor lock-in, and the feature set and growth of your cloud provider can become a bottleneck to growth.

 The need for multi-cloud

 The main objective of adopting a multi-cloud strategy is to provide you with the flexibility to use the optimal computing environment for each specific workload.
 A multi-cloud strategy has a variety of benefits, including the following:

 - Avoid vendor lock-in.
 Break free from the constraints of relying on a single provider and gain the freedom to build your infrastructure anywhere.